 - formal meditation practice

 - application of ideas and approaches to classroom and other educational contexts

 The program is rooted in the philosophy of reflective practice and inquiry.
 Each course is designed to lead teachers deeper into their own classroom experience and help them see the work of teaching and learning with fresh eyes.
-Antioch University New England (AUNE) has the only graduate program with a focus on mindfulness that is just for educators.
+Antioch University New England (AUNE) has the only graduate program with a focus on mindfulness designed exclusively for educators.

-Relevant and engaging coursework takes into account the lives of working educators.
+The program schedule offers relevant and engaging coursework designed to accommodate the busy lives of working educators.
 The cohort approach helps participants remain committed to daily meditation and informal mindfulness practices.
-The program combines on-line pedagogy with interactive teaching methodology.
-It includes small class sizes, individual attention from faculty, and real-time connection via telephone, on-line conferencing, and webinars.
+The program combines online pedagogy with interactive teaching methodology.
+It includes small classes, individual attention from faculty, and real-time connection via telephone, on-line conferencing, and webinars.

 - Start in January, September, or May

 - One or two weeks of face-to-face core and elective courses on campus at AUNE for two summers